gestimation/cifmodeling/README.md

   overlay.

-- `polyreg()` fits regression models of cumulative incidence functions based on polytomous log-odds products and stratified IPCW estimator.
+- `polyreg()` fits regression models of cumulative incidence functions based on polytomous log odds products and stratified IPCW estimator.
   This function is particularly suitable for causal inference in terms of common effect measures, namely risk ratios, odds ratios, and subdistribution hazard ratios, with a competing risks, survival, or